 It's been a few years since we've had any of our games picked up by an Australian distributor; I think this is because with their affordable prices, there's less room for third parties to clip the ticket.
-However, in a few months' time, Even Toys and Games will be receiving a shipment of our Hoard and Flipology titles.
+However, Even Toys and Games of Queensland has just received a shipment of our Hoard and Flipology titles.

 German company Happyshops/Funbot has licensed Hoard and we hope to see it hit the market in Germany by the end of the year.

-Directions for Granny Wars are now available in Spanish, thanks to Tirs Abril, and we had the directions for Hoard translated into Dutch.
+Directions for Granny Wars are now available in Spanish, thanks to Tirs Abril, and in French, thanks to Stéphane Athimon, plus we had the directions for Hoard translated into Dutch.
 The Hoard how-to-play video can also be watched with Dutch captions.

 We have been working in fits and starts on Glimstone Grab, a cooperative game for 1-4 set in the Hoard universe, by first-time designer Jono McGarvey of Christchurch.